HCDigitalScholarship/django-showcase-2/docs/setup.md

 Visit `localhost:8000` in your browser to view the site!

-Before you start developing, you'll need to change your host configuration so that the domain `django-showcase.haverford.edu` maps to the proper IP address.
+Before you start developing, you'll need to change your host configuration so that the domain `dev.django-showcase.haverford.edu` and `django-showcase.haverford.edu` map to the proper IP address.
 Ask a DS librarian how to do this.